|Please read this

 A further comment on postage costs: I am initially having to guess at the likely cost of posting single items.
 I would agree that adding in a duplicate item ought not to double the cost however I am having to make a choice within the options of the Paypal shopping cart and have defaulted to the method where there is no postage discount for multiple items (which worked for my previous web shops where multiple item purchases were not that common).
 If you are buying lots of compact and lightweight items then I can either offer to refund the excess postage or, if you prefer to pay the correct amount in the first instance, send me an email with your items and I can then make a specific invoice for that bundle.

 You should also understand that some of the older items in the catalogues will be out of production whilst newer ones may not yet have been produced.

 My individual product line pages are intended to show the items that are available in the warehouse now or slated for production and open for pre-order.
 Please understand that I use the predicted production dates as provided by the factory or importer and these may be subject to delay.

+Unlike most other model firms the Maerklin group does not maintain an easy to access image bank for their dealers.
+I have managed to obtain their images for perhaps 95% of their current stock.
+If I have not provided an image of an item that interests you then I would in the first instance suggest using the usual search engines and if that fails then by all means email me and I will make a direct request.
 If you happen to like Gauge 1 or O gauge items in live steam or electrically powered models in Gauge 1, O, S or Ho (or Standard or O gauge in tinplate) then I also sell MTH and Accucraft products.